iMasons to feature again at Datacloud Europe in Monaco

 The panel will be made up of a number of industry heavyweights, including iMasons board member and University of Southern California digital sociologist Ph.D.
 Dr Julie M. Albright, iMasons founder and chairman Dean Nelson, and iMasons end user advisory council Curt Belusar.

-BroadGroup (organisers of Datacloud Europe) chairman Philip Low says it was a year ago when they hosted the first iMasons local chapter held outside of the US where the idea that ‘builders’ of the digital age could use data centre infrastructure to improve ‘the economy, the environment, and society as a whole’ had been introduced.
+BroadGroup (organisers of Datacloud Europe) chairman Philip Low says it was a year ago when they hosted the first iMasons local chapter held outside of the US where the idea that ‘builders’ of the digital age could use data center infrastructure to improve ‘the economy, the environment, and society as a whole’ had been introduced.

 “These discussions continue in a thought-provoking session that will look at how digital infrastructure influences society,” says Low.

-“What is the role of the data centre, once thought of as the central nervous system of the enterprise, in a new global peer-to-peer consensus-based network, driven by the cloud, IoT and edge computing?
+“What is the role of the data center, once thought of as the central nervous system of the enterprise, in a new global peer-to-peer consensus-based network, driven by the cloud, IoT and edge computing?
 The issue of trust and ethics will be argued in a second debate about the ‘truth and lies in a connected world’.
 Can AI machines be more adept than humans at checking our systems and safeguarding our privacy?”

 Dr Julie M. Albright says iMasons members are stewards for some of the world’s largest and most powerful computing environments, effectively driving not only technological advancement but also maintaining a responsibility to steer the moral compass.